VizForVets/Survey32/README.md

 The source data is located in this repository.

+For your convenience, prepped data is located [here](https://github.com/VizForVets/Survey32/tree/main/Prepped%20Data).
+The prepped data includes both surveys as separate CSVs with a table linking apparent similar questions between the surveys.
+This is in by no means determinative and only provided as a way to compare the datasets.
+Obviously, free to prep the raw data yourself and compare questions as necessary.

 You can use any tools at your disposal.
 The final product should be published as a dashboard to Tableau Public with the following hashtag in the details:

 **&#35;VIZFORVETS**